A village at war: When Irvington mourned its fallen Great War heroes

 At some point during that day, Sgt.
 Kindervatter was lost.

 Kindervatter's father never learned his son's fate since Henry Kindervatter had died on Jan.
-26, 1919, before Louis' death was confirmed.
-Henry and Anna had abandoned Irvington and moved to Manhattan by that time, perhaps overwhelmed by the grief of losing their daughter, Ida, to pneumonia in late 1915 and the uncertainty of their son's battlefield fate.
+26, 1919, before Louis' death had been confirmed.
+Henry and Anna had left Irvington and for Manhattan by that time.
+Grief had destroyed their family.
+In addition to the uncertainty of their son's battlefield fate, they had lost their daughter Ida to pneumonia in late 1915.

-The two men died between five and 10 miles apart, and Kindervatter is buried at the foot of the hill on which stands the village McGovern helped capture, Belleau Wood.
+The Irvington next-door Main Street neighbors fell between five and 10 miles apart.
+Kindervatter is buried at the foot of the hill on which stands the village McGovern helped capture, Belleau.
 The Belleau Wood Battlefield is preserved as a memorial directly attached to the cemetery in which Kindervatter is buried.

 Irvington's fledgling American Legion Post 345 was named in honor of McGovern, the villages's first soldier killed in action in the World War, when it was founded on Sept.
 5, 1919.
 The post was named "Philip McGovern Post 345, American Legion."